|Nutrition Facts (per serving)|

-Cook the pasta in the water for 1 minute less than recommended cooking time; drain and set aside.
+Cook the pasta in the water for 1 minute less than the recommended cooking time.

 Add the Alfredo sauce and bring to a simmer.

-Stir the cooked and drained pasta, the broccoli, and the chicken into the sauce mixture until combined.
+Stir in the cooked and drained pasta, the broccoli, and the chicken into the sauce mixture until combined.

 Pour into the prepared pan and sprinkle with the Parmesan cheese.

 Bake the casserole at 375 F for 45 to 55 minutes or until the mixture is bubbly and cheese on top begins to brown.